MegaSuite/MARKDOWN/C Primer Plus/Chapter 9 Exs.md

 }
 ```
 ## 9-5
-Write and test a function called larger_of() that replaces the contents of
-two double variables with the maximum of the two values.
-For example,
-larger_of(x,y) would reset both x and y to the larger of the two.
+Write and test a function called larger_of() that replaces the contents of two double variables with the maximum of the two values.
+For example,larger_of(x,y) would reset both x and y to the larger of the two.
 ***
 ```c
 #include <stdio.h>